 Most common causes of serious car accident injuries in Milwaukee

 Vehicle wrecks can be caused by texting and driving, following too close, or any other 1000 factors.
-From February 2021 through January 2022 there were 498 Milwaukee County crashes reported with suspected serious injuries.
+In 2022, there were 440 Milwaukee County crashes reported with suspected serious injuries.
 According to the University of Wisconsin, some of the biggest contributory factors in “serious injury” accidents were:

-Speed – 157 serious injury accidents 31.5% of crashes had at least one driver who exceeded the speed limit, was driving too fast for conditions, or a citation was issued.
+Speed – 126 serious injury accidents28.6% of crashes had at least one driver who exceeded the speed limit, was driving too fast for conditions, or a citation was issued.

-Seatbelt – 119 serious injury accidents 23.9% of crashes had one or more persons who did not use any safety equipment.
+Seatbelt – 76 serious injury accidents17.3% of crashes had one or more persons who did not use any safety equipment.
 For motorcyclists this includes helmets.

 Frequent Milwaukee car accident attorney questions